HealthCheckbox

 Description

-Splinting Fracture is a common method employed that supports and protects body parts that have sustained an injury.
+Splinting fracture treatment is a common method that supports and protects body parts that have sustained an injury.
 It employs a firm or semi-rigid splint device that dissuades the broken bones from moving and improves their healing.
+Splints are extensively used for:

 • Pain relief